HacktivistRO/Bug-Bounty-Wordlists/Wordlists/subdomain-enumeration-wordlist/README.md

-# Wordlist for User-Agent Header fuzzing
+# Wordlist for Subdomain Enumeration

-This folder contains a compilation of various user-agents values.
+This folder contains a compilation of common subdomain names.

 Due to file size restrictions on GitHub, each file cannot be more than 25 MB.
 The complete wordlist has been split into part files of 25 MB each.